mrdb303/tictactoe/readme.txt

 This is the first part of my entry for a coding challenge on howtocodewell.net.

 Although the first part is purely HTML and CSS, the game logic is currently working in JavaScript as a two player game.
-Although further elements will be added and the code is in need of a refactor.
+Further elements will be added and the code is in need of a refactor.

 Challenge is detailed below: